Alternate Definitions of Vector Space Dimension and Module Rank Using Isomorphisms: Introduction

-The standard definition of dimension requires students to learn the definitions of linear combination, span, spanning set, linear independence, and basis before dimension is mentioned.
-These definitions are also relatively particular to the context of vector spaces (or similar constructions).
-This alternate definition requires students to use general abstract algebra concepts of function, homomorphism (linearity in the case of vector spaces), injective, surjective, bijective, and isomorphism along with some elementary matrix theory.
-In this paper, alternate definitions are constructed for basis, linear combination, span, spanning set, and linear independence after dimension is established.
+The standard definitions of dimension and rank require students to learn the definitions of linear combination, span, spanning set, linear independence, and basis before dimension is mentioned.
+These definitions are also relatively particular to the context of vector spaces and modules (or similar constructions).
+These alternate definitions requires students to use general abstract algebra concepts of function, homomorphism (linearity in the case of vector spaces), injective, surjective, bijective, and isomorphism along with some elementary matrix theory.

-With the isomorphic definition, $F^n$ becomes a focal vector space.
-When defining dimension in terms of isomorphisms with $F^n$, the isomorphic dimension of the zero vector space is equal to zero using the linear isomorphism $f:F^0=\{{\bf 0}\} \to V=\{{\bf 0}_V\}$ such that $f({\bf 0})={\bf 0}_V$.
-This definition provides a constructive way of determining the dimension of the zero vector space and does not rely on the abstraction of using the empty set as a basis for the zero vector space.
+With the isomorphic definition, $F^n$ becomes a focal vector space and $R^n$ becomes a focal module, for field $F$ and commutative ring with identity $R$.
+When defining dimension in terms of isomorphisms with $F^n$ or $R^n$, the isomorphic dimension or rank of the zero vector space or module is equal to zero using the isomorphism $f:F^0=\{{\bf 0}\} \to V=\{{\bf 0}_V\}$ such that $f({\bf 0})={\bf 0}_V$ or $f:R^0=\{{\bf 0}\} \to M=\{{\bf 0}_M\}$ such that $f({\bf 0})={\bf 0}_M$.
+These definitions provide a constructive way of determining the dimension of the zero vector space or module and do not rely on the abstraction of using the empty set as a basis.

-In our approach, some fundamental linear algebra results are seen more easily or are proven more similarly to other algebraic proofs involving isomorphisms and homomorphisms.
+In our approach, some fundamental linear algebra and module theory results are seen more easily or are proven more similarly to other algebraic proofs involving isomorphisms and homomorphisms.
 We provide the details of the proofs to show the concepts used.
+We also include the results specific to spanning sets and linearly independent sets using the framework of surjective and injective linear transformations.